-In this information age, I have to say that I was surprised that I couldn’t find more recent controlled studies of kombucha.
+In this age of information, I have to say that I was surprised that I couldn’t find more recent controlled studies of kombucha.
 Ernst’s study was done in 2003—that’s quite a while back.
 I’d love to see a more recent study done.

 My Take on Kombucha (for Now)

 Based on what I’ve learned, I won’t drink kombucha expecting tons of health benefits.
-I might just drink it because I like it (assuming I acquire a taste for it) and because it might aid in digestion.
+I might just drink it because I like it (assuming that now I’ve acquire a taste for it) and because it might aid in digestion.